Applications Need Software Integrity. Agents Need Context Integrity.

 The Cost of Inaction

-But without integrity, every context graph is an unverified claim.
+Without integrity, every context graph is an unverified claim.
 Every memory layer is a potential attack vector.
 Every “Context as a Service” is a trust-me proposition.

 We’ve proven we can sign media.
 Content Authenticity is shipping in cameras and social platforms.